-Recent tax courts cases have changed the way companies treat improvements to “tangible property” and is generating significant tax benefits for many business owners.
+Tax court decisions, which have changed the way companies treat improvements to tangible property, are generating significant tax benefits for many business owners.

 The determining factor lies in the reason for certain repair costs rather than the amount spent on those repairs.
 It also takes into consideration what makes up a unit of property.
-The new regulations are complex, and our team of professionals is proficient at evaluating the new rules and applying them to your property and repair & maintenance items to provide a “clean start” based on these new regulations and in turn providing you with a significant increase in cash flow.
+The new regulations are complex.
+ETS professionals are proficient at evaluating these rules and applying them to your tangible property and repair and maintenance items to provide a “clean start.”
+You benefit by gaining a significant increase in cash flow.

-At ETS we also provide disposition or abandonment studies to identify old building components that were not removed from a taxpayer's books when they were retired.
-These new IRS regulations (T-Regs) provide detailed guidance on how to dispose of these assets and encourage taxpayers to take these additional write-offs annually as they improve tangible property.
-Without an engineering-based Cost Segregation study, this is difficult to do.
+At ETS we also provide disposition or abandonment studies to identify old building components that were not removed from a taxpayer’s books when they were retired.
+IRS regulations (T- Regs) provide detailed guidance on how to dispose of these assets and encourage taxpayers to take these additional write-offs annually as they improve tangible property.
+Without an engineering-based cost segregation study, this is difficult to do.
 So the application of our engineering studies has become more beneficial than ever!
-Give us a call for a free analysis.
+Give us a call for a free no-risk benefit analysis.

 If you perform regular maintenance and repairs to your assets, you may be able to recapture thousands of dollars by reclassifying improperly classified capital expenses as deductible costs to accelerate depreciation.
 Through IRC Section 481(a), routine and incidental repairs, as well as maintenance costs, may be adjusted to reduce taxable income in the current tax year and increase any net operating loss (NOL) for a potential carry-back up to five years.